junghan0611/spacemacs/doc/CONVENTIONS.md

     `:init` or `:config` keywords.
 -   If there is only one line of code then try to keep `:init` or `:config` keywords on the same line.
--   Don\'t nest multiple `use-package` calls unless you have a very good reason to do it.
+-   Don't nest multiple `use-package` calls unless you have a very good reason to do it.

 Key bindings conventions